yusuf1126/yusuf1126.github.io/_pages/services.md

 * Guest Associate Editor

-  <a href="https://www.frontiersin.org/journals/communications-and-networks/sections/wireless-communications#" target="_blank">Frontiers in Communications and Networks</a>
+  <a href="https://www.frontiersin.org/journals/communications-and-networks/sections/wireless-communications#" target="_blank">Frontiers in Communications and Networks Research Topic on 5G-and-Beyond Communications for Smart Cities: Networks, Systems and Applications</a>

 * Guest Editor